Introduction

 The Transformation Function

-identity transformation (essentially a rounding-only model).
+identity (essentially a rounding-only model).
+In these

 -

-uses a moment-matched marginal Poisson CDF -
+transformation='pois'uses a moment-matched marginal Poisson CDF -

-uses a moment-matched marginal Negative Binomial CDF -
+transformation='neg-bin'uses a moment-matched marginal Negative Binomial CDF.

 -